rogerbinns/apsw/doc/async.rst

 * Starting the worker thread
 * Configuring the connection in the worker thread
-* Sending calls from the event loop to the worker thread
+* Sending calls from the event loop to the worker thread with awaitable results
-* Providing the awaitable results
 * Checking deadlines and cancellations
 * Running coroutines in the event loop, and providing their results
 * Stopping the worker thread when told about database close